Employer Holding onto Bonus: What Can an Employee Do?

 Discretionary Bonuses

+Discretionary bonuses can be part of an employee’s compensation.
+These bonuses are discretionary because the employer can decide to give the additional compensation based on their own judgment and evaluation of various factors.
+These are also referred to as “unearned” bonuses.
+They do not count as part of an employee’s wages or regular rate of pay.
 Employers also have the freedom to decide the timing and amount of the bonus.
 For example, employers may give bonuses for exceptional performance or to reward employees after a good financial year.
 They can also give a bonus for no reason at all.
-Essentially, a discretionary bonus is a gift the employer has the sole authority whether or not to give.
-It is not dependent on meeting set work performance metrics.
+Essentially, a discretionary bonus is a gift the employer has the sole authority to give.
+It is not dependent on an employee meeting work performance metrics

 Nondiscretionary Bonuses

 A bonus is nondiscretionary if the employee has an expectation of payment and the employer lacks the authority to determine the bonus’s timing or amount.
 Nondiscretionary bonuses are commonly based on objective performance goals, like meeting sales targets or productivity goals.
 These bonuses are predetermined and typically part of a contract.
 An employee receives the bonus once they have met the conditions or goals.
-Bonuses that are nondiscretionary are also called earned bonuses.
+Bonuses that are nondiscretionary are also called “earned” bonuses.
 Nondiscretionary bonuses are considered part of an employee’s wages.

 Why Does the Type of Bonus Matter?